phdccltd/phdcc-papers-api/README.md

 ```

-Create a `.env` text file with the following secret
+Create a `.env` text file with the following secrets

 ```PORT=portno
 DATABASE='dbname'